G0dd4/Projet_RFID/README.md

 # RFID PROJECT

-the goal of the project is to designe un RFID lock on a raspberry Pi.
+The goal of the project is to design a RFID lock on a raspberry Pi.

--the lock can register every user thanks to a data base. the data base will store user who are allow to get in.
+- The lock can register every users thanks to a data base.
+The data base will store users who are allowed to get in.

--the lock can be handle by a GUI. an admin would be able to manege the verou data.
+- The lock can be handled by a GUI.
+An admin will be able to manege the verou data.